Starting Nov 1st : 6th Annual Through The Winter Beekeeping Course. Click Here For Early Bird Special.

 "Oh, all those regulations - there is no way I will be allowed to keep bees"

 We've heard them all.
-These are just some of the concerns folks express to the suggestion that beekeeping is for more than the country-dweller.
-In fact, the idea of urban beekeeping is becoming ever more popular.
-Today, beekeeping in less-than-obvious locations can be more feasible than you may think.
+These are just some of the concerns folks express, along with the suggestion that beekeeping is for more than the country-dweller.
+In fact, the idea of urban beekeeping is becoming ever more popular and beekeeping in less-than-obvious locations can be more feasible than you may think.

 Urban beekeeping is simply the practice of keeping bees in an urban environment.
 Seems pretty obvious, right?